Postgraduate Physician Assistant Program in Oncology

 To be eligible for the program, applicants

-- Must be a graduate in good standing of a Committee on Allied Health Education and Accreditation of the American Medical Association approved PA program
+- Must be a student or graduate in good standing of a Committee on Allied Health Education and Accreditation of the American Medical Association approved PA program

 - Must hold a baccalaureate degree from an accredited college or university (Masters degree preferred)